 THINGS STOPPING YOU FROM EMBRACING YOUR PERSONAL POWER

 3. You don't realize you can create your own reality all by yourself!!
-If you choose to you also have the ability to create it with others.
-Most of us were taught to believe we must co-create with others, yet we are all creators of our own destiny.
+If you choose to, you also have the ability to create it with others.
+Most of you were taught to believe you must co-create with others, yet you are all creators of your own destiny.
 Only when you first become responsible creators, aware of what you create in your own life, can you truly co-create with another person.

 4. You choose to ignore your First Impressions.
 If an answer comes, Do it or Don't do it, Yes or No comes in that flash of instant enlightenment you elect not to trust it.
 It came to fast, and like a good Canadian you work hard to talk yourself out of it.
 What you failed to recognize was in that instant, your Ancestors were speaking to you!

-With the gift of personal power comes responsibility and accountablity.
+With the gift of personal power comes responsibility and accountability.
 How you walk in the world reflects on yourself and your community.
 How you conduct yourself creates a positive or negative world view.